idarlm/prog2005-assignment1/README.md

 ```

 ### neighbourunis endpoint
-Returns a list of universities with a given {name_component} in neighbouring countries to {country}
+Returns a list of universities with a given {name_component} in neighbouring countries to {country}.
+The maximum number of items to retrieve can be specified with the limit query.

 * Example: https://prog2005-assignment1-qgfb.onrender.com/unisearcher/v1/neighbourunis/norway/tech
 * Body: